Thstboy/Thstboy/README.md

-- 👋 Hi, I’m @Thstboy
+- 👋 Hi, I’m @Daemon
-- 👀 I’m interested in netrwoking, hacking and programming.
+- 👀 I’m interested in netrwoking, cybersecurity, hacking and programming.
-- 🌱 I’m currently learning networking.
+- 🌱 I’m currently learning about cybersecurity analysis and operations.
-- 💞️ I’m looking to collaborate on netrwoking, hacking and programming...
+- 💞️ I’m looking to collaborate on netrwoking, hacking and programming projects...
 - 📫 How to reach me oritsegbemipropergmail.com.

 <!---